voteflux/flux-dot-vote/README.md

 A two week code-binge to finish Flux's voting app (well, an alpha of it).

 Goals:
+* One-click deploy secure-ish voting stack on AWS (there are a few compromises made for pracitcal reasons, but realistically this is good enough for demo + proof of concept.
+There's lots more that can be done to improve things)
 * Mirror Parliament (all bills in parliament replicated in the voting system with a live feed that auto-updates issues)
 * Petition type thing for referenda - user submitted